Connect Box to Microsoft Defender for Cloud Apps

 Box is now connected to Defender for Cloud Apps.

-After connecting Box, Defender for Cloud Apps performs a full scan.
-Depending on how many files and users you have, completing the full scan can take awhile.
 To enable near real-time scanning, files on which activities are detected are moved to the beginning of the scan queue.
 For example, a file that is edited, updated, or shared is scanned right away rather than waiting for the regular scan process.
 Near real-time scanning doesn't apply to files that aren't inherently modified.
 For example, files that are viewed, previewed, printed, or exported are scanned as part of the regularly scheduled scan.

 If you have any problems connecting the app, see Troubleshooting App Connectors.